benjamminn/Feather-Chat-App/README.md

 # Feather Chat App
-A classic console group messaging application made for educational purposes.
+A classic console group messaging application made as an educational exercise.
+.

  # Features